Harry and Meghan Netflix: I sacrificed everything to join my wife

 Prince Harry said Meghan "sacrificed everything she ever knew, the freedom that she had, to join me in my world" - and then he went on to do the same.

-The first three episodes of the six-part series titled "Harry & Meghan" were released on Thursday.
+The first three episodes of the six-part bombshell series titled "Harry & Meghan" were released on Thursday.

 Buckingham Palace has not yet responded to the claims in the documentary.